common-workflow-lab/wdl-cwl-translator/README.md

 ## Incompatibilities possibly requiring manual intervention

 1. Dynamic specification of Docker containers.
-As of CWL v1.2, CWL's DockerRequirement has no support for dynamic specifications, only fixed values.
-If a WDL task has a `runtime.docker` that references an input with a default value, then `wdl2cwl` does try to copy that to the CWL `DockerRequirement.dockerPull`.
+   As of CWL v1.2, CWL's `DockerRequirement` has no support for dynamic specifications, only fixed values.
+If a WDL task has a `runtime.docker` that references an input with a default value, then `wdl2cwl` does try to copy that default value to the CWL `DockerRequirement.dockerPull`.

 If changing the software container is needed, there are several workarounds:
 1. Use workflow runner/engine provided overrides: many CWL runners